University of Portsmouth - MA Translation Studies

 Entry Requirements

-A good honours degree in a relevant subject, or equivalent professional experience and/or qualifications.
+• A minimum of a second-class honours degree in a relevant subject, or equivalent professional experience and/or qualifications.

-Applicants whose main language is English require advanced knowledge of at least one other language (Arabic, Chinese, French, German, Italian, Japanese, Polish, Russian or Spanish).
+• Applicants whose main language is English require advanced knowledge of at least one other language (Arabic, Chinese, French, German, Italian, Polish, Russian or Spanish).

-Applicants may be subject to assessment if their language competency is not evidenced by their qualifications/application.
+• Applicants applying for the distance learning course may be subject to assessment if their language competency is not evidenced by their qualifications/application.

 Career Prospects